PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-07 18:53:49
+Last updated: 2024-04-07 18:54:24
-Random Quote: Presumptuous... that's a good thing, right? - Dustin Henderson
+Random Quote: After all, what’s more human than the fight for survival? - Tokyo